mohamedelfal/udapeople-cicd/README.md

 # Udapeople
-A CI-CD pipeline for a client/server TypeScript project hosted on AWS EC2 and CloudFront and monitored with Prometheus, with [Slack Or E-mail] notifications used for alerts.
+A CI-CD pipeline for a client/server TypeScript project hosted on AWS EC2 and CloudFront and monitored with Prometheus, with Slack and E-mail notifications used for alerts.

 ## Prerequisites
 * [`Nodejs 13`](https://nodejs.org/en/)